DrSleep/tensorflow-deeplab-resnet/README.md

   python train.py --class-weights 1.
 2.7
   ```

 2.  <b>--val-list </b> [str]: Location of list of validation data.
-This instructs the script to report the [Jaccard loss](https://en.wikipedia.org/wiki/Jaccard_index) of validation data each time a checkpoint is created. *This flag should be accompanied by a --val-size flag, indicating how many validation chips there are (defaults to 500)*
+This instructs the script to report the [Jaccard loss](https://en.wikipedia.org/wiki/Jaccard_index) of validation data each time a checkpoint is created.
+Note that this is a streaming value and is simply  updated as each checkpoint is created. *This flag should be accompanied by a --val-size flag, indicating how many validation chips there are (defaults to 500)*

   ```bash
   python train.py --val-list ../footprints/splits/validation_tf.txt --val-size 750
   ```

+3. <b>--val-size</b> [int]: Number of images to validate on each time validation is performed.

 ### Evaluation and prediction